Mini Courses, Workshops, CPD

 UK Credits 23; ECTS credits 11.5; US self-reporting approved by the AIA

 Fee: €1900 European Union, €3100 non European Union

 Year-long webinar, Tuesdays and Thursdays, 17:00-18:30 Italian time

 Dates: November 13, 2018 to April 30, 2019.

 The class includes a systematic reading of the Nature of Order, with students alternating presentations of chapters, class exercises used to elaborate and elucidate the major concepts, and guest lecturers by practitioners describing their design and building process and how it helps achieve Beauty.
 At the end of the course the students prepare a presentation and paper on a topic of their choice, related to the ideas of order and building process presented in the book.

-UK Credits 16; ECTS Credits 8; USA credits pending
+UK Credits 16; ECTS Credits 8; US self-reporting approved by the AIA

 Fees: Attendance - no cost; for Credits and Certificate of Completion - to be arranged.